-FOREX-Dollar holds its ground as selloff drags down Aussie, Bitcoin
+FOREX-Dollar holds its ground as selloff drags down Aussie, bitcoin

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Sujata Rao in London and Kevin Buckland in Tokyo; Editing by Hugh Lawson)
+(Reporting by Iain Withers, additional reporting by Sujata Rao in London and Kevin Buckland in Tokyo; Editing by Hugh Lawson and Susan Fenton)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.